xCKtmdl/Varonis/README.md

 # Varonis Technical Interview Question

-This is the question Veronis asked me for the coding interview for Escalation Engineer.
+This is the question Varonis asked me for the coding interview for Escalation Engineer.

 I ran the code through the Program.cs file, and not by unit test during the interview.